vwh/sqlite-viewer/README.md

 ## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions are welcome!
+Feel free to open a pull request with your improvements or fixes.

 ## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Under the MIT License.
+See [License](https://github.com/vwh/sqlite-viewer/blob/main/LICENSE) for more information.